Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

-On the other hand, given a morphism (\ref{equ:reduce-target}) we recover the $r$-spin field $f$ via $ \cC \to \cP'\times_{\underline{\cC}}\cC =: \cP. $ For convenience, we may use $f$ for the corresponding log map (\ref{equ:reduce-target}) when there is no danger of confusion.
+On the other hand, given a morphism (\ref{equ:reduce-target}) we recover the log field $f$ via $ \cC \to \cP'\times_{\underline{\cC}}\cC =: \cP. $ For convenience, we may use $f$ for the corresponding log map (\ref{equ:reduce-target}) when there is no danger of confusion.